-Welcome to the Autumn 2022 issue of LINK, which is the first since a break in publication as a result of the COVID-19 pandemic, and the first since the new School of Social Sciences, Humanities and Education was launched.
+Welcome to the Autumn 2022 issue of LINK, which is the first since a break in publication as a result of the COVID-19 pandemic, and the first since the new School of Social Sciences, Humanities and Education was launched (now known as the School of Education).
 In this issue our contributors look at how to facilitate learning through creating ‘safe spaces’ or ‘brave spaces’ that are inclusive whether online or face to face; provide an opportunity to question whether it is possible to develop graduate attributes without explicit pedagogical effort and without student choice, awareness, and practice; and compare two approaches that mentors can use to support student-teacher learning.

 We start with a thought piece by Anita Fromm from the Centre of Academic English and School of Health & Social Work, at the University of Hertfordshire.
 In her article Anita reflects on facilitating online academic conversation clubs for first year international university students recently arrived in Britain during the COVID-19 lockdown.
 With the continued use of online learning, this article provides helpful considerations of creating psychologically ‘safe spaces’ involving facilitating collaborative learning environments to openly support and inspire students.